CellProfiler/CellProfiler-plugins/Instructions/Installation_instructions_M1_CellProfiler_CellPose.md

-Installation instructions for CellProfiler, CellProfiler plugins, CellPose and StarDist in a conda environment on Apple silicon.
+Installation instructions for CellProfiler, CellProfiler plugins and CellPose in a conda environment on Apple silicon (eg M1).

 1. **Install brew**
     ```